What If Your AI Scientist Could Remember Why It Failed? EvoScientist's Self-Evolving Research Team

 EvoScientist’s split is clean: failure at the research-direction level is not the same thing as failure at the implementation level.
 If you mix them, retrieval gets muddy and you start using “this model never trained correctly” to contaminate “this research direction may still be promising.”
 That is not memory design.
 That is just mess with embeddings on top (⌐■_■)

-What makes this paper more convincing is that it spells out three distinct evolution mechanisms.
+What makes this paper more convincing is how it grounds evolution into a real cycle, not a slogan.

-After RA finishes idea tree search, EvoScientist does not only take the top-1 idea and move on.
-It summarizes the promising directions that appear across the top-ranked ideas and writes them into ideation memory.
+Start with the RA side.
+After a round of idea tree search, EvoScientist does not only take the top-1 idea and move on.
+EMA looks back and identifies the promising directions that keep appearing across top-ranked ideas, then writes them into ideation memory.
 So the system is not merely remembering which answer won.
 It is remembering which directions deserve more thought.

-EA leaves behind structured execution records: run status, logs, metrics, diagnoses, and the versions that actually worked.
+Now the EA side.
+The experiments leave behind rich execution records: run status, logs, metrics, failure diagnoses, and which versions actually worked.
 EMA distills reusable execution strategies from those traces and stores them in experimentation memory.
-The next time a similar proposal shows up, EA does not begin in darkness.
+The next time a similar proposal shows up, EA does not begin in darkness — it reads the survival notes from the last few rounds first.

 That is not a normal pipeline anymore.
-It is closer to a research team doing weekly retrospective — and actually changing next week’s behavior based on the retrospective.
+It is closer to a research team doing weekly retrospective — and here is the key part — actually changing next week’s behavior based on the retrospective.
+Not just nodding at the meeting and repeating the same mistakes on Monday.

 The idea of storing failure in memory sounds obvious only after someone else says it.